Difference-in-Differences Estimation with Spatial Spillovers

 \subsection{Relation to the Literature}

-I contribute to the literature that focuses on estimation of treatment effects with spatial spillovers using the difference-in-differences framework in two ways. \citep{Clarke_2017,Berg_Streitz_2019,Verbitsky-Savitz_Raudenbush_2012,Delgado_Florax_2015}.
-My paper is the first to consider identification in terms of general potential outcomes.
-Other papers derive results for specific spillover mappings and if I assume the particular functional forms for potential outcomes, I arrive at the same bias equation as theirs.
-The literature has focused on estimating the total effect, so I contribute by discussing alternative treatment effect estimates and identification results.
-Second, my paper also advances the literature by considering estimation of direct effects and spillover effects in the event-study framework which allows for the common occurrence of staggered treatment adoption.
+I contribute to the literature that focuses on estimation of treatment effects with spatial spillovers using the difference-in-differences framework in three ways \citep{Clarke_2017,Berg_Streitz_2019,Verbitsky-Savitz_Raudenbush_2012,Delgado_Florax_2015}.
+My paper is the first to consider non-parametric identification in terms of general potential outcomes.
+Other papers derive results for specific spillover mappings.
+If I assume the particular functional forms for potential outcomes, I arrive at the same bias equation as theirs.
+The literature has focused on estimating the total effect, so I further contribute by discussing alternative treatment effect estimates and identification results.
+Last, my paper also advances the literature by considering estimation of treatment effects and spillover effects in the event-study framework which allows for the common occurrence of staggered treatment adoption.